 Many are starting to make strategic changes for how they use their finances for the better and the impacts they have.
 This can be seen as one of the key end goals for ESG.

 On top of optimizing your corporate payments, we at AirPlus are continuing to find ways to approach ESG and sustainability – and enable you to further improve your approach.

 We have been able to make centralized travel payments more environmentally friendly.
-Our popular AirPlus Company Account is now carbon-neutral, with all CO2 emissions generated by the product being offset by the international non-profit organization myclimate.
+Our entire product line up is now climate-friendly through the financing of a climate protection project – made possible by the international non-profit organization myclimate.

 To ensure the safety and well-being of travelers, we also now offer access to a virtual initial medical assessment.
 The Telemedicine Assistance service enables those on the road to gain access to an initial medical assessment online with a general practitioner via the 'Doctor Please!' app.